Work and development orders

 |Mentoring programs (for under 25s)||Rate set by hardship partner|

 |Unpaid work||$30 per hour|

-Some debts, including compensation and restitution, can't be included in a work and development order.
-You need to pay these debts in full or apply for a payment plan, even if you have a work and development order.
+Some debts, including compensation and restitution, cannot be included in a work and development order.
+You still need to pay these debts.

 If your work and development order is approved, you must:

 - do the activities or treatment plan as advised by the hardship partner

 - notify your hardship partner if your address or contact details change.